MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/disable-access-to-exchange-online-powershell.md

 - You can only use Exchange Online PowerShell to perform this procedure.
 To learn how to use Windows PowerShell to connect to Exchange Online, see [Connect to Exchange Online PowerShell](connect-to-exchange-online-powershell/connect-to-exchange-online-powershell.md).

+- For detailed information about OPath filter syntax in Exchange Online, see [Additional OPATH syntax information](../exchange-server/recipient-filters/recipient-filters.md#additional-opath-syntax-information).

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at: [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).